-In 2016, at the OFN Conference in Atlanta, Vicky Stein, Vice President of Strategic Partnerships at Community Reinvestment Fund, USA, and Megan Teare, Senior Vice President, Wells Fargo Community Lending and Investment, held what was the first networking event for women in the CDFI Industry.
+At the OFN Conference in 2016, Vicky Stein, Vice President of Strategic Partnerships at Community Reinvestment Fund, USA, and Megan Teare, Senior Vice President, Wells Fargo Community Lending and Investment, held what was the first networking event for women in the CDFI Industry.
 The concept was simple – women in our industry are looking for ways to connect, share, and learn from each other.
 The response was overwhelming and exciting.

 Since this first gathering, momentum for formalizing a network of women in the CDFI industry has grown and the CDFI Women’s Network (CWN) officially launched at OFN Conference 2017 and is working toward building a community space on CDFI Connect.